 Several “brokers” approached me and asked if I wanted to see the ping pong show or a live sex show.
 I graciously declined.
 I’m willing to try many things but I will not support the sex industry with even one dollar of my money if I can help it.
 You can label me should you choose to.
 I’m a woman, an American, a feminist, a humanist.
 For me the personal is political.
 I cannot willingly and knowingly support an industry I find to be systematically oppressive and degrading.
 Nor could I look into the faces of the girls without wondering what their life stories were.
 Where they here intentionally or because they didn’t have better job opportunities?
 Did they come from the village?
 Were they educated?
 Did they have aspirations outside of sex work?
 The districts I toured mainly catered to the farangs (foreigners).
 Knowing there are brothels where women and girls are held captive and hidden from plain sight is perhaps the worst.
 I know it’s all around me; I just can’t see it.

-From a photography standpoint, the red light districts were fascinating.
-The neon on the lanes (sois) was incredible.
+From a photography standpoint, the red light districts are fascinating.
+The neon on the lanes (sois) is incredible.
 I could see pole dancers in bikinis from the street.
 I wasn’t allowed to photograph the girls which is probably for the best.
 I know there are ladyboy clubs too but I didn’t have enough time to explore.
 Ladyboys are Thailand’s “third gender.”
 Most of them are post-opt male to female (M2F) transsexuals.
 While they are mostly accepted in Thai culture, they are often subjugated to sex work because they cannot find decent jobs outside the go-go bars.
 The Thais define a woman as someone who can give birth so ladyboys look like ladies but their ID cards and passports say they are male.
 This makes it difficult for them to travel and work.
-They are often not allowed to use male or female bathrooms and must find the rare and displaced ladyboy bathrooms.
-While I understand that Buddhist culture is mostly accepting of all walks of life, I see now too that there are some contradictions to this when it comes to life as a ladyboy.
+While I understand that Buddhist culture is mostly accepting of all walks of life, I see now, too, that there are some contradictions to this when it comes to life as a ladyboy.
 I don’t think it’s entirely easy for them.

 Today, I am leaving Bangkok with my Thai and American friends.
-We will travel 1.5 hours out of the city to stay with in the Saa Wad Dee family’s village.
-We will tour the floating markets which I am very excited to see.
-I’ve enjoyed my five days in Bangkok and the city was surprisingly comfortable to me but I look forward to exploring other areas now.
+We will travel 1.5 hours out of the city to stay with in the Saw Wad Dee family’s village.
+We will tour the floating markets which I am very excited to see and photograph.
+I’ve enjoyed my five days in Bangkok and the city was surprisingly comfortable to me, but I look forward to exploring other areas now.
 My internet access over the next week may be limited but I’ll do my best to keep you updated.
 Thank you for all your comments and feedback!
-It is wonderful to hear from you all!
+It is wonderful to hear from you all.